 discrete passive structural element buried in or secured to the ground for the purpose of providing anchorage for tie rods through passive earth pressure

-Note 1 to entry: deadman anchorage can also be continuous, e.g. anchor sheet pile wall, ground beams etc.
+Note 1 to entry: Deadman anchorage can also be continuous, e.g. anchor sheet pile wall, ground beams, etc.

+3.1.2.5